modlee-ai/modlee/docs/README.md

 ```

-Modlee analyzed your dataset locally and extracted meta-features, which are needed for us to recommend a model architecture for your.
+Modlee analyzed your dataset locally and extracted meta-features, which are needed for us to recommend a model architecture.
 Learn more about how we do this in our [docs](https://docs.modlee.ai/modules/modlee.data_metafeatures.html).

 ```python